usvao/vodays/tutorials/iris/iris.rst

    named :download:`3c273_fermi.dat <3c273_fermi.dat>` containing the
    relevant Fermi data (Abdo et al. 2011).

     #.
-Select New Segment to begin adding data.
+Select ``New Segment`` to begin adding data.
 A new window should appear.
-       Since we are loading Fermi data from an external file, ensure that the Location on Disk radio box is selected.
-Browse one’s disk to select the file, ensure that the File Format is ASCII Table, and then load the data.
+       Since we are loading Fermi data from an external file, ensure that the ``Location on Disk`` radio box is selected.
+Browse one’s disk to select the file, ensure that the ``File Format`` is ASCII Table, and then load the data.
     #.
-A new Import Setup window should appear.
+A new ``Import Setup`` window should appear.
 This step is necessary to tell
-       Iris what the relevant units are.
-The external Fermi file should be structured so that the first column (col1) is energy in units of Mev, the second column is photon flux density in units of photons/cm2/s/Hz, and the third column contains the uncertainties as a SymmetricColumn.
-Because these data are being loaded from an external file, the Publisher is specified as UNKNOWN.
+       `Iris`_ what the relevant units are.
+The external Fermi file should be structured so that the first column (*col1*) is energy in units of Mev, the second column is photon flux density in units of photons/cm2/s/Hz, and the third column contains the uncertainties as a ``SymmetricColumn``.
+Because these data are being loaded from an external file, the Publisher is specified as *UNKNOWN*.
 For ease of keeping track of various data segments, it is recommended that one change this field to something meaningful, e.g., Fermi.
     #.
-Select Add Segment to SED.
+Select ``Add Segment`` to SED.

 #.
 At this point, the SED window should show a record listing 5 data from the
    publisher Fermi, with the coordinates of 3C273.
 #.
 We now add the published data from NED.
-Select New Segment.
+Select ``New Segment``.
 A new window
-   should appear, but this time select Get an SED from the NED Service.
+   should appear, but this time select ``Get an SED`` from the ``NED Service``.
 The target Name field should already be completed.
 Select Import NED SED, and a new listing should appear with 67 data from the publisher NASA/IPAC Extragalactic Database.
 #.
 We now add our hypothetical data from ALMA.
 This time we won’t import the
-   file directly into the SEDImporter from the file, but we will imagine the ALMA data have been retrieved from a VO service that searches tabular data, using Topcat.
-So, if you know how to use Topcat, import the second file “3C273_alma.dat” into Topcat.
+   file directly into the SEDImporter from the file, but we will imagine the ALMA data have been retrieved from a VO service that searches tabular data, using `TOPCAT`_.
+So, if you know how to use `TOPCAT`_, import the second file “3C273_alma.dat” into `TOPCAT`_.

     #.
-Select the file in Topcat main window the file and sent it to the
+Select the file in `TOPCAT`_ main window the file and sent it to the
-    SEDImporter using the SAMP interoperability between the SEDImporter and Topcat (click on the icon with the radio tower).
+       SEDImporter using the SAMP interoperability between the SEDImporter and `TOPCAT`_ (click on the icon with the radio tower).
     #.
 From this point on, the steps are similar to adding the Fermi data, but
        are listed here for completeness.
-A new Import Setup window should appear automatically when the file is “broadcast” from Topcat.
+A new Import Setup window should appear automatically when the file is “broadcast” from `TOPCAT`_.
 The second column (col2) is frequency in units of GHz, the fourth column (col4) is flux density in units of Jy, and the fifth column (col5) is the uncertainties as a SymmetricColumn.
 Because these data are being loaded from an external file, the Publisher is specified as UNKNOWN.
 For ease of keeping track of various data segments, it is recommended that one change this field to something meaningful, e.g., ALMA.
     #.
 Select Add Segment to SED.

 #.
 At this point, the SED window should show a record listing 4 data from the